wazuh/wazuh-documentation/source/getting-started/use_cases/log_analysis.rst

 The manager will generate an alert every time an event, collected by one of the agents or via syslog, matches a rule with a priority level higher than a predefined threshold (``3`` by default).

-Here is an example found in ``/var/ossec/logs/alerts/alerts.json`` (some fields have been removed for reasons of brevity):
+Expand the output to see an example output found in ``/var/ossec/logs/alerts/alerts.json``.
+Some fields have been removed for reasons of brevity.

 .. code-block:: json
   :emphasize-lines: 16,24
-  :class: output
+  :class: output accordion-output

   {
     "agent": {